NREL/HPC/Systems/Swift/running.md

 ml intel-oneapi-mpi
 ```

-The building and running the same example as above:
+Then, building and running the same example as above:

 ```
 make clean